Key BC Tenancy Rules in 2025 – Landlord Fact Sheet

 Understanding Vancouver Property Management Fees

-Birds Nest Properties is a leading rental property management company that specializes in serving owners of condos, houses, and apartment buildings in and around Vancouver.
+Birds Nest Properties is a leading rental property management company in Greater Vancouver specializing in long-term tenancies for condos, houses, and apartment buildings.

 We take care of everything, so you don’t have to.
 Our comprehensive service gives you a stress-free experience as a rental property owner.